 Learn how to make your own DIY trick or treat bags.
-These bags are made with the same stencil as these fun Halloween signs!
+These bags are so easy to make and can be easily customized to say whatever you want.

 My kids are the type of kids who plan out their costumes months in advance.
 My oldest says that he’s going to keep trick or treating until people refuse him.